 Offers a systematic study of various forms of `disorder` in the post-Cold War era, with a particular focus on terrorism.
 States are increasingly confronted with unpredictable, internal and trans-national threats to their security, for example: new and diverse forms of terrorism and political violence; international organised crime and traffic in arms, drugs and people; religious nationalism and ethnic/racial conflict; and struggles for new states and national liberation.
 In attempts to maintain security, states use a range of overt and covert techniques, such as surveillance, espionage, counter-terrorism, and military force.
 This diverse range of threats and state responses is analysed in key examples from around the globe and in the Asia-Pacific region.
+The unit focuses on the `globalisation` of terrorism in such forms as Osama bin Laden`s al-Qa`ida network, and the implications for global security and intelligence of the rise of Islamic State (ISIS or ISIL) and lone wolf terrorism.

 |Unit name||Espionage, Terror and Global Disorder|